nobu-h-o/nobu-h-o/README.md

 # 💫 About Me:
-Hi, I'm Nobu, a CS student at Waseda University.
-I am currently studying Frontend Web Development with TypeScript and React.
+Loved everything about computers since building a PC at age 10.
+Currently aspiring to become a Frontend developer, with a focus on TypeScript and React.
+Strong CS fundamentals through Waseda University.

 ## 🌐 Socials: